sw8a/ISE_8a/README.md

 5. The project should now be displayed if you go to localhost:3000

 ## How to update database and server connections
+* To change the database connection, edit the uri in either the config/env/development.js or config/env/production.js
+* The server port number can be changed in config/env/default.js.

 ## Credits
 * Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/)